stuartleeks/wsl-clock/README.md

 ## Setup

-To set up the scheduled task, run `add-wslclocktask.ps1`.
+To set up the scheduled task, clone the repo and run `add-wslclocktask.ps1`.

 ## Cleanup